← Home

 Let's take a few steps back.
 What is any of this?

 User Stories have been the cornerstone of software development since the dawn of agile.
 They focus on what the user wants and how they will interact with a product or service to achieve that goal.
-They are meant to be a user-focused way to capture requirements and have a very prescribed format that is easy to understand and unambiguous to interpret.
+They're meant to be a user-focused way to capture requirements and have a very prescribed format that is easy to understand and unambiguous to interpret.

 As a [role or persona] I want to [action] so that [benefit].